I'm Honey!

 I had never heard of positive psychology.
 Of course, I looked it up and I think every psychologist should practice this therapy.
 Instead of recounting bad experiences, the practice of positive psychology helps take the bad stuff and turn it into the GOOD stuff.
 Unhealthy thinking produces our negative attitudes after all.

 Tending to walk on the sunny side of the street, I smell the flowers every day in some way by kissing my pooch, America, holding my Ultimate Concierge’s hand, looking forward not backward, and spending time with my family and close friends.
+I intentionally spend my time with people who uplift me and make each moment count.
+I reflect on how I have spent my days focusing on positivity and gratitude.
+When I look forward, I feel hopeful for the future and enjoy planning ahead for new adventures.
+I make it a habit to list three things I am grateful for each day.
 Certainly laughing, learning, giving, and sharing are so important.
-A positive outlook is the one aspect that helps keeps everything in line.
+A positive outlook is the one aspect that helps keeps everything in line and leads to better choices.

 A Few Suggestions on How to Lead a Positive Life

 If you feel sorry for yourself, please stop.
 Start living in the present.
 It is a gift.
 Begin to think about what to do now.
-Amazing things can happen.
-Think positively.
+Amazing things can happen, even if you are struggling.
+Take small steps toward positivity and remind yourself daily of your blessings.
+Think positively and decide to focus on positive actions, even during challenging times.

-If you only think about yourself, it helps to start helping others, You will never feel abundant if you only think about yourself.
-The goal is to think positively.
+If you only think about yourself, it helps to start helping others.
+You will never feel abundant if you only think about yourself.
+The goal is to think positively and have a meaningful conversation with a friend to boost your outlook.
+Remember, what truly matters is connection, self-compassion, and personal growth.

 Stay visible in your head by living a relevant life.
 Oh, the joy this will bring!
-Think positively.
+Focus on what matters most and keep staying positive.

 Practice the power of enthusiasm by drawing on your resources.
+Decide to take action and remind yourself of your strengths.
 Think positively.

 After 50+, you are filled with wisdom.
 Bloom, darlings, bloom.
-Think positively.
+Stay positive and remember that your ability to adapt and grow is what truly matters.

 How do you walk on the sunny side of the street and practice positivity in your life?
 Let me know in the comments below or share your ideas on Facebook.
 As well, reach Honey me your question at: Info@honeygood All names will be confidential and questions will be answered by Honey Good.